chrissound/GitChapter/README.md

 # GitChapter

+Literate programming, Git and reproducibly

 ## What problem does this solve?

-Allows you to embed source code, shell output, and various other features within a format agnostic document, some relation to https://en.wikipedia.org/wiki/Literate_programming.
+With context of a git commit:

+- Allows you to reference source code (this includes showing a 'git diff' of the changed
+- Orchestrate shell commands and capture their output

+In general:

+- Allows you to easily amend 'previous' chapters
+- Generates a tested and reproducible project

+### TLDR

+Write excellent programming tutorials / blog post, automate copying / pasting, automate screenshots.

 ## Project structure